pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 In the code block above, `backup` is the Go struct converted from the `Backup` YAML created by the user.
 We use a `ValidateBackup` function to check the validity of the fields in `backup`.

-Because the backup task is executed as a Kubernetes-native job and because the controller must ensure idempotency—duplicated executions don’t affect the end result—it is possible that a job already exists.
+Because the backup task is executed as a Kubernetes-native job and because the controller must ensure idempotency—duplicated executions don't affect the end result—it is possible that a job already exists.
 Therefore, we try to find if there is an existing backup job in the same namespace:

 * If a job is found, the `if` statement returns `nil` and stops processing the current backup object.
 * If a job is not found, the controller proceeds to the next step.